braboj/tutorial-git/02-Concepts/06-references.md

 -------------------------------------------------------------------------------
 ### tags
 Tags are static labels for commit objects.
 Unlike the branches, they don't change and are used as snapshots of the project in progress.
+Tags can point to any object type including themselves.

 ```shell
 $ cat .git/refs/tags/V1.0.0.0